Filming a car video: Main image of a McLaren 570S in Murawai White

 A slider is a really great tool, but it does take some practice to master

 A larger tripod gives you the ability to shoot at a higher vantage point, which will be better for those shots when you are standing up next to a car, but filming a car at a lower typically looks nicer.
-My rule of thumb (but like all rules, it can be broken) is that you film at eye level and the eyes of a car are the headlights.
+My rule of thumb (like all rules, it can be broken) is that you film at eye level and the eyes of a car are the headlights.
 Some prefer wing mirror height.

 One particularly useful feature for a tripod is a hook between the legs.
 Sometimes in windy or uneven conditions, using your bag or something heavy as a weight can ensure stability, especially if you are doing any panning.
 This will help ensure your footage is smooth and less in need of any post production stabilisation.

-Legs that are easily adjustable, meanwhile, are useful if you want to correct the slope of a hill, for instance, but then a ball-head can do this, too.
+Legs that are easily adjustable, meanwhile, are useful if you want to correct the slope of a hill, for instance, but then a ball-head can do this too.
 I find adjusting leg height is more hassle and time-consuming, but it is no real hardship.

 Bottom line: Tripods really can improve the look of your videos and they are really useful for photography.
 Buy the best you can afford.
 If you can stretch the budget, a dedicated video tripod makes most sense as it can do everything.
 But then if you are the type to lose things or need to travel light, maybe keep it cheap and small.